 Average Weather in Puerto Escondido Mexico

-In Puerto Escondido, the temperature typically varies from 74°F to 94°F over the course of the year, and is rarely below 71°F or above 96°F.
+In Puerto Escondido, the wet season is oppressive and overcast, the dry season is muggy and partly cloudy, and it is hot year round.
+Over the course of the year, the temperature typically varies from 74°F to 94°F and is rarely below 71°F or above 96°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Puerto Escondido, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.